Whitetiger0423/Whitetiger0423/README.md

-### I'm Whitetiger.
-Nice to meet you ;D I'm Korean student who interests on Discord.py and Pythons (but not good at this things..).
+## I'm Whitetiger.
+Nice to meet you ;D
+### I'm Korean student who interests on Discord.py and Python.

 <!--
 **Whitetiger0423/Whitetiger0423** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.